AlCormack/GauiX3L/README.md

 * gained sever kph in average pass speed
 * gone to a smaller tail blade length

-The final setup is pieced together as follows:
+The final setup is pieced together as follows:<br />
 <img src="https://github.com/AlCormack/GauiX3L/blob/master/images/AngleOfAttack.jpeg" width="512">

 I have provided a jig to enable to holes to be drilled in the correct locations.
-The jog also forms a good template for the adaptor to be cut out of 1mm carbon fibre sheet:
+The jog also forms a good template for the adaptor to be cut out of 1mm carbon fibre sheet:<br />
 <img src="https://github.com/AlCormack/GauiX3L/blob/master/images/Jig.jpeg" width="512">
-The adpaptor is mounted as follows:
+The adpaptor is mounted as follows:<br />
 <img src="https://github.com/AlCormack/GauiX3L/blob/master/images/Adaptor.jpeg" width="512">